 Exercise therapy is commonly used for treating the following conditions:

 The muscles between the diaphragm and the pelvic floor constitute your core.
 A strong lumbar spine and pelvis support your whole body.
 In fact, most movement involves the core, so it is an essential part of our orthopedic and physiotherapy treatments.

-We also offer specialized treatment for pre- and post-natal patients for a strong core during and after pregnancy.
+We also offer specialized treatment for expecting & new mothers (prenatal & postpartum patients) for a strong core during and after pregnancy.

 Our physiotherapists commonly use dry needling and medical acupuncture in combination with their manual therapy and exercise prescription and education to manage acute and chronic pain.
 Dry needling is mostly used to clear trigger points in tight muscles of neck and back.
 Medical acupuncture uses acupuncture points to address pain and inflammation related to injuries and chronic conditions.

 We may use tape or braces to correct biomechanical problems during your rehabilitation.
 This will allow you to work with better alignment and retrain muscles to work correctly.
 You’ll have better balance, as well as support for acute pain (especially for your lower back).

 We believe in making sure you understand your condition and the key components of your treatment so you can be an active participant in the process of healing.
 Education also helps you to take better care of yourself after therapy.
 When you know how to rehabilitate yourself, you can maintain a healthy lifestyle longer.

 Get Back on Your Feet with the help of our physiotherapists in Don Mills.
 Physiotherapy

 Come in and visit with our qualified practitioners in Toronto to start your healing journey.
 Most services are covered by extended health packages and